Alando Tucker

-Alando Forest Tucker (born February 11, 1984) is an American former collegiate basketball coach and former professional basketball player who played for the National Basketball Association (NBA).
-Before joining the NBA, he played college basketball for the University of Wisconsin-Madison men's basketball team, where he became its all-time leading scorer with a total of 2,217 points.
+Alando Forest Tucker (born February 11, 1984) is an American former professional basketball player who played for the National Basketball Association (NBA).
+Before joining the NBA, he played college basketball for the Wisconsin Badgers, where he became its all-time leading scorer with a total of 2,217 points.

 From 2007 to 2017, Tucker had a 10-year career in professional basketball which included playing for the Phoenix Suns and Minnesota Timberwolves for three years in the NBA.
-His last team was the Hapoel Eilat of the Israeli Premier League in 2017, before going on retirement.
+His last team was the Hapoel Eilat of the Israeli Premier League in 2017, before going into retirement.

-In 2019, he became the interim assistant coach for his alma mater's men's basketball team at UW-Madison, a position he held until April 2021.
+In 2019, he became the interim assistant coach for his alma mater's men's basketball team at the University of Wisconsin, a position he held until April 2021.

 High school career

 Tucker attended Lockport Township High School in Lockport, Illinois.
 He averaged 21.6 points and seven rebounds per game as a junior.
 He was one of only two juniors to be named to the Herald News AA all-area team.

 As a senior Tucker earned all-state honors averaging 22.2 points while hauling in 7.7 rebounds and dishing 5.7 assists per game.
 He scored 35 points against Joliet Township, the number one ranked team in the state.

 After seeing drugs and gang violence from up close throughout his childhood, Tucker and his older brother Antonio made a pact to stay clean and away from substances such as drug, tobacco, and alcohol, as well as tattoos.